mjande/chess/README.md

 To Do List
 -Special moves
-  -Added en_passant logic to possible moves, now just need to add logic to #special_moves -Create ability to save
+  -Added en_passant logic to possible moves, now just need to add logic to #special_moves -Almost done here, need to spend time checking if it works in regular play (initial test did not work as planned, despite unit tests passing)
+-Create ability to save
 -Revisit tests
 -Refactor like crazy